Abdulelah Haider Shaye: Imprisonment

 On August 16, 2010, Shaye was arrested by the Yemeni government.
-After 34 days of confinement, he was convicted of "terrorism-related charges" in a trial regarded by Amnesty International, Human Rights Watch, Committee to Protect Journalists, and the International Federation of Journalists as a sham trial and sentenced to 5 years' imprisonment.
-After a public outcry from tribal leaders in Yemen over Shaye's imprisonment, Yemeni president Ali Abdullah Saleh was prepared to release Shaye, but he was swayed otherwise by a call from U.S. President Barack Obama on February 2, 2011 citing his "concern" over Shaye's imminent release.
+After 34 days of confinement, he was convicted of terrorism-related charges as an al-Qaeda operative and sentenced to five years imprisonment.
+Several observers characterized the legal proceedings as a show trial, including Amnesty International, Human Rights Watch, the Committee to Protect Journalists, and the International Federation of Journalists as a sham trial.
+After a public outcry from tribal leaders in Yemen over Shaye's imprisonment, Yemeni president Ali Abdullah Saleh was prepared to release Shaye, but he was allegedly influenced against the release after a telephone call from U.S. President Barack Obama on February 2, 2011 citing his concern over Shaye's imminent release.

-Journalist Jeremy Scahill reported that, according to his sources in Yemen, Saleh rescinded his pardon primarily due to the call from President Obama.
-Scahill suggested that Yemen's counter-terrorism funding from the United States may have motivated Saleh's cooperation.
+Journalist Jeremy Scahill reported that, according to his anonymous sources in Yemen, Saleh rescinded his pardon primarily due to the call from President Obama.
+Scahill also suggested Yemen's counter-terrorism funding from the United States may have motivated Saleh's cooperation.
+When asked for comment on Scahill's investigations, U.S. officials in a written statement said: "Shai’s imprisonment has nothing to do with his journalism [and] Sha’i is in jail because he was facilitating AQAP and its planning for attacks on Americans and therefore, we have a very direct interest in his case and his imprisonment."

 On July 23, 2013, Shaye was released from prison to serve out the remaining two years of his five-year sentence under house arrest.